mnishiguchi/mnishiguchi_2019/_posts/2019-01-23-rails-what-to-do-after-installing-webpacker.md

 ---
 layout: post
-title: rails - what to do after installing webpacker
+title: Rails - what to do after installing webpacker
 tags:
   - ruby
   - rails